andydandy74/ClockworkForDynamo/README.md

 ##Versions
 **Please note that Clockwork has not been tested with any Dynamo version later than 0.9.0 - problems with more recent builds are to be expected.**

 **You can track the status of migration to v1.0 [here](https://github.com/andydandy74/ClockworkForDynamo/tree/master/nodes/1.x).
-So far. none of the tested nodes had to be rewritten, but I did find a couple of bugs that will get fixed for both the 0.9.x and the 1.x release. :-)**
+So far, none of the tested nodes had to be rewritten, but I did find a couple of bugs that will get fixed for both the 0.9.x and the 1.x release.
+Almost done, by the way... :-)**

 The different versions are available as separate packages on the package manager.
 (So far each new major Dynamo version has introduced changes that prevented downward - and sometimes even upward - compatibility of nodes, hence the separate packages...)
 - Clockwork for Dynamo 1.x: **COMING VERY, VERY SOON**<br>[[change log](https://github.com/andydandy74/ClockworkForDynamo/wiki/Version-History#clockwork-for-dynamo-1x)] [[documentation](https://github.com/andydandy74/ClockworkForDynamo/wiki/1.x-Node-Documentation)] [[repository](https://github.com/andydandy74/ClockworkForDynamo/tree/master/nodes/1.x)] [[deprecated nodes](https://github.com/andydandy74/ClockworkForDynamo/wiki/Deprecated-Nodes-&-Packages#clockwork-for-dynamo-1x)]